Camille Graeser

-Camille Graeser (1892–1980) was a Swiss painter and member of the circle of Zurich Concrete artists.
+Camille Graeser (27 February 1892, Carouge – 21 February 1980, Wald) was a Swiss painter and member of the circle of Zurich Concrete artists.
 He was born in Switzerland but grew up in Stuttgart, Germany where he became a furniture designer.
 He took part in major exhibitions by the association Werkbund and in 1927 was invited to create furniture for Mies van der Rohe.
 In 1933 he fled to Switzerland as a result of the Nazis coming to power.
 He then became a member of the Swiss artists’ association Allianz.

 Works

 Estate

 The Camille Graeser Foundation was established in 1981, and is responsible for his artistic estate.